 Online LearningThe primary means of communication outside of formal contact hours will be via MyUni.
 Announcements and discussion boards will be the main method of communicating with the student cohort.
 Course material will be supported by online resources via MyUni.
 Material will be sequentially released in line with the teaching and learning activities in each week.

 Learning & Teaching Activities

-Learning & Teaching ModesThe six day intensive winter school will use a mix of short presentation, student discussion (face to face or online) in groups and plenary, guest speakers, and practical skill building exercises.
+Learning & Teaching ModesThe five day intensive will use a mix of short presentation, student discussion in groups, guest speakers, and practical skill building exercises.

-Learning Activities SummaryTopics to be to covered will include:
+Learning Activities SummaryTopics to be covered will include:

 · social, economic, and environmental determinants of global health and health inequalities